Share this Post

 To control the fluctuation of speed due to the fluctuation of energy during a cycle of operation, a heavy mass in the form of a wheel is mounted on the crankshaft of the engine.

 The wheel is known as flywheels.
-In case of a multi-cylinder engine, the size of the flywheel is smaller.
+In the case of a multi-cylinder engine, the size of the flywheel is smaller.
 It is made of cast iron.

-To control the fluctuation of speed of the engine due to fluctuation in external load, the mechanism used in known as governor.
+To control the fluctuation of the speed of the engine due to fluctuation in external load, the mechanism used in known as governor.
 It also connects with the engine crankshaft

 The mechanism for controlling the admission and exhaust of the gases to and from the cylinder is known as valve gear.
 It consists of valves and their driving mechanism.
 Generally, Poppet valves are used in internal combustion engines but in some cases, light valves are also used for the purpose.
-In two-stroke cycle engine the Piston itself serves the purpose of a slide valve in controlling admission and exhaust of the gases to and from the cylinder.
+In the two-stroke cycle engine the Piston itself serves the purpose of a slide valve in controlling admission and exhaust of the gases to and from the cylinder.

 The motion to the valve is imparted from the camshaft through the cam, push Road, and the rocker arm, the profile of the cam depends on the type of motion to be imparted to the valve.

 Intake manifold means the pipe through which the admission charge is admitted into the engine cylinder.
 The best cross-section of an intake manifold is circular because it produces list resistance to the flow of charge.
 The amount of charge admitted to each cylinder must be the same.
 This requires that equal resistance should exist between the carburetor and the intake port to each cylinder.
 Since the distance to different intake ports is different, the resistance in the intake manifold is made equal by charging the cross-section of the manifold.